 Productivity.
 Jobs must ensure the primary focus of the job holder is on things that matter and add value to the business.

 Sustainability.
 Jobs should take account of sustainability, ensuring that organisations can respond flexibly in the face of changing economic, social and political landscapes.
-Also ensure there is room to develop the job over time to take account of the evoloving individual and organisational capabilities.
+Also ensure there is room to develop the job over time to take account of the evolving individual and organisational capabilities.

 Designing jobs for young people, who may not have experience of work and hold may misconceptions about working life in general, needs particular care.